skhunDC/Annual_Raise/README.txt

 - Cleared the % and $/hr inputs by default so new rows start blank instead of showing 0.00.
 - Fixed drag and drop so the entire employee card is draggable and focusable, eliminating cases where dragging silently failed on some browsers.
+- Made drag-and-drop reordering react instantly when hovering over another card so rows shift as soon as they overlap without waiting for a delay.
+- Prevented the employee raise slider from triggering unintended card drags by temporarily disabling row dragging while the control is in use.